hubchev/make_a_pull_request/README.md

 replacing `your-name` with your name.

-# 9. Use Git Bash
+# 9. Use Git Bash.
 Open Git Bash and set your email and your nickname on GitHub:

 ```